The Vikings will have eight players in Sunday's Pro Bowl in Orlando, a result of the fallout from Sunday's NFC title game.

 Paton met with Browns owner Jimmy Haslam over the weekend and is tentatively scheduled to talk with the team again this week.

-The other two candidates interviewed were Andrew Berry, an Eagles vice president, and Patriots director of college scouting Monti Ossenfort.
+The other two candidates interviewed were Eagles Vice President of Football Operations Andrew Berry and Patriots Director of College Scouting Monti Ossenfort.

 The Browns hired Vikings offensive coordinator Kevin Stefanski as their head coach Jan.
 12.

 Paton has been with the Vikings for 13 seasons and also has the title of vice president of player personnel.
 He was a finalist for the San Francisco GM job in 2017 that went to John Lynch, likely the NFL executive of the year.